Rojina99/Rojina99.github.io/_posts/2019-02-06-loss_function.md

    This function is mostly used for regression problems i.e. when the target output is continuous or for numerical value prediction.
 For example:- bank transaction amount, number of sales each day.

-   Let's, look at a table having continuous result:
+   Let's, look at a table having continuous output:

    | Author |Ideal Book Price | Predicted Book Price|
    |--------|-----------------|------------------|